19 Nov Live close to the natureReading Time: 4 minutes

 The best way forward, GO Natural:

-- Natural Air – Proper Airflow and ventilation is important to keep your place real fresh.
+- Natural Air – Proper Airflow and ventilation is essential to keep your place real fresh.
 If you are already living in the house where the ventilation and air flow is compromised, you must make special concentrated efforts to blow the air out using Fans, Air Conditioners after opening Windows and Doors, using Washroom Exhausts on parallel.

 - Day Light – Ensure you get maximum Sunlight round the clock in your home.
 The rays of rising Sun are especially important.
 In Vedic traditions, the significance of rising Sun can be read across from Yoga to Meditation to Ayurveda and special occasions.
 So ensure your large windows open up every morning to soak the energy of a rising Sun.

 - Night Light – LED lights is bringing a catastrophe of sorts with it, white light which dominates and is most common of all LED lights, its intensity, and brightness, lack of which is greater than the pack.
 Unlike incandescent lights, LED is pure artificial lights and is not a result of heat generation.
-Also, low energy bills mean needless consumption on a lot of fronts, this pollutes your own environment and surroundings, for instance, a brighter white light is now gleaming thru your windows more than ever.
+Also, low energy bills mean excessive consumption on a lot of fronts, this pollutes your environment and surroundings, for instance, brighter white light is now gleaming thru your windows more than ever.
 A lot of new research is showing that blue LED light can do irreparable damage to your eye beyond other health issues.

 - Flooring – Go for Natural Stones, Granites, Red Brick, Wooden and even reclaimed Wood, Cork, and Bamboo.
 Flooring that connects you to earth and helps in Grounding is always a much better option.
 For anything to cover or decorate choose Jute, Wool or Cotton Carpets.
 Avoid Vitrified Tiles, Rubber & Vinyl floorings amongst other synthetic materials as they will only keep you away from Nature.

 - Walls– by now most of us are aware that we are inhaling much of pollution indoors, at times more than what we inhale outdoors.
 Bad Air quality is not the only reason; your interiors could also be contributing significantly to your indoor air.
-What is the biggest contributor amongst other pollutants like Lead and Mercury we need to be cautious of VOC’s which is a result of Paints which is used indoors?
-Non-VOC is almost new standard; choose from the new all Natural Colour made from 100% natural, human, Pet and Eco-friendly.
+What is the most significant contributor amongst other pollutants like Lead and Mercury we need to be cautious of VOC’s which is a result of Paints which is used indoors?
+Non-VOC is almost new standard; choose from the original all Natural Colour made from 100% natural, human, Pet and Eco-friendly.

-- Gadgets – Put the gadgets in hibernation mode gadgets like microwave which can easily replace with an oven and a vacuum cleaner which you can easily replace with a lot of other mops.
+- Gadgets – Put the devices in hibernation mode gadgets like microwave which can easily replace with an oven and a vacuum cleaner which you can easily replace with a lot of other mops.
 At night ensure your Wi-Fi Router is switched off and Phones are kept at a distance of at least 3-6 ft.

 - Utensils – Trash those plastic bottles, microwave utensils aluminium Pans and even non-stick cookware.
 Go for brass, high grade cast iron and steel.
 (Trash you microwave, before it trashes your health silently)

-- Cleaning Agents & Personal Care Products – They are amongst the highest indoor pollutants and most of us do not know how to handle this.
+- Cleaning Agents & Personal Care Products – They are amongst the highest indoor pollutants, and most of us do not know how to handle this.
 The simplest advice, pick up all-natural or organic products, also avoid scented products, as most of its chemicals are not tested.

 - Food – How can we live closest to nature if our kitchen is full of processed food in different forms?
 You know it already, go natural and buy fresh fruits, vegetables, grocery, dairy, and cereals.
 Prefer your neighbourhood farmers market over the supermarket.
 We will soon discuss the significance of Sattvic food.